Skip to main content

 • a Wildkind Digital Access Pass (valid only for Wildkind events).

-If you don't yet have one, you can apply for a card or digital pass here.
+Don't have one yet?
+You can apply for a card or digital pass here.

-Once you have your card or pass, please complete our Accessibility Provisions Application Form here.
+Once you've got your card or pass, fill in our Accessibility Provisions Application Form here.

 Deadlines